bradleat/ARENA/README.md

 # ARENA
+WARNING: SCHOOL PROJECT, WILL NOT MATURE

-An Infrastructure as a Service solution that allows service providers to run gaming tournaments.
+A software suite that allows service providers to run gaming tournaments.

 ## INSTALLATION